grei-ufc/pade/docs/user/behaviours-and-messages/behaviours.md

 ## Mutual Exclusion with behaviours
 At some point in your programmer's life, you may need a behaviour to perform certain activity that another behaviour should not perform at the same time.
 This is possible to occurs, as the behaviours in PADE are executed in parallel by default.
-You can tell me to use the `SequentialBehaviour`, that can solve the most of the problems like this, but it may not fit all cases.
+You can suggest me to use the `SequentialBehaviour`, that can solve the most of the problems like this, but it may not fit all cases.
 The `SequentialBehaviour` executes one behaviour at a time, and this may not be what you want.

 When you want to run two or more behaviours of the same agent simultaneously, and also want they synchronize their activities, the mutual exclusion may fit your need.
 The main idea of mutual exclusion is establish points of code to be executed without interference from other behaviours.
 It may be useful when you want to ensure that a shared resource (a variable, an object, a file, or another resource) is accessed synchronously by the behaviours of the same agent.
 It may be used also when you want to switch between different roles that an agent can assume throughout its lifecycle.

-To deal with that, we will need to use the class `Lock` of the `threading` module.
+To deal with that, we will need to handle an object from the class `Lock` of the `threading` module.
 We must create an object from this class and pass it to all the behaviours that we want to synchronize.
-Besides that, we need to specify which point of the code will stay `locked` and `unlocked`.
+Besides that, we need to specify which point of the code will stay locked and unlocked.
 This point is called critical section.

 To pass the `Lock` object to the desired behaviours, we must use the `BaseBehaviour.add_lock(lock)`.
-To indicate the begin of the critical section, we use the method `BaseBehaviour.lock()`.
-Similarly, the method `BaseBehaviour.unlock()`indicates the end of the critical section.
-Any code between these methods will only perform if another behaviour is not executing its critical section as well.
+We can use two different ways to indicate the critical section.
+We can use the `with` Python statement in the `lock` object, either use the methods `acquire()` and `release()` from the class `Lock`.
+To see how these methods work, refer to the `threading.Lock` [documentation](https://docs.python.org/3/library/threading.html#threading.Lock).
+To illustrate, we will see examples that use the both ways to do the mutual exclusion.

-Programmatically speaking, when a behaviour calls the method `lock()`, it checks if another behaviour already holds the lock.
+Programmatically speaking, when a behaviour enters its critical section (by entering the `with` statement or executing the `acquire()` method), it checks if another behaviour already holds the lock.
 If so, the behaviour will block until the other behaviour releases the lock.
-The release is made when a behaviour calls the method `unlock()`.
-When the lock is free, a behaviour holds the lock and any other behaviour will be unable to execute its critical section.
+The release is made when the behaviour leaves its critical section (by leaving the `with` statement or executing the `release()` method).
+When the lock is free, the behaviour that was waiting holds the lock and any other behaviour will be unable to execute its critical section as well.

 If you want to know more about how the `Lock` class works, see the Python threading module documentation [here](https://docs.python.org/3/library/threading.html#lock-objects).

 To clear our thinking, we will see two usage examples of behaviours with mutual exclusion.
 First, we will rewrite the counting example implemented with `SequentialBehaviour` class.
-Note the usage of the `lock()` and `unlock()` methods.
+Note the critical sections.

 ``` python
 from pade.behaviours.types import OneShotBehaviour